GoogleChrome/chromium-dashboard/README.md

 - When installing the GAE SDK, make sure to get the version for python 2.7.
 It is no longer the default version.

 - When running `npm start` you may get an ImportError for jinja2.tests.
-We do not know the root cause of this error yet.
-To work around it, include the bopy of lib/jinja2/tests.py at the point of the import.
+This was caused by an over-general line in skip_files.yaml.
+Pulling the latest source code should resolve the problem.

 #### Blink components